yar3333/haxe-jquery/README.md

-# Haxe externs for jQuery #
+# Haxe externs for jQuery 1.x #

-This project is the reaction to the slow development of the official Haxe library.

-So this is a copy of the official file with some improvements (more overloads, more methods, minor bugfixes and so on).

-Also, this project collect externs for jQuery plugins.
+Also, this project contains externs for jQuery plugins.
+Third-party plugins are embed related js (no need manual code to load *.js).

 ### Externs for the official jQuery UI ###